Southern Pacific 786: Excursion service

 In 1989, the Austin Steam Train Association (ASTA) was incorporated with the intention of recreating historic passenger railroading in Central Texas.
 The ASTA, being led by Arthur U. Boone, subsequently approached an agreement with the city of Austin to lease No. 786 to restore it to operating condition.
 In February 1990, No. 786 was moved from its display site to the Westinghouse Motor Company in Georgetown.

 Four months later, a team of both professional and volunteer crews began performing an extensive rebuild on the locomotive under the supervision of Robert Franzen and Gary Bensman.
 The initial restoration on No. 786 lasted less than two years.
 In December 1991, No. 786 made its first test runs by pulling one passenger car toward downtown Austin to take part in a celebratory festival.
 It wasn't until July 25, 1992, when No. 786 pulled its first official passenger excursion train between Burnet and the ASTA's location in Cedar Park.

-Since its first official inaugural run, No. 786 has pulled several excursion trains over the Austin Western Railroad (AWR), including the occasional Hill County Flyer train.
+After its first official inaugural run, No. 786 has pulled several excursion trains over the Austin Western Railroad (AWR), including the occasional Hill County Flyer train.
+For the next seven years, the locomotive had operated for the ASTA for over 60,000 miles while carrying thousands of passengers.
 No. 786 was also featured in the video, "What Do You Want To Be When You Grow Up?
 The Railroaders Edition".

-For the next seven years, the locomotive had operated for the ASTA for over 60,000 miles while carrying thousands of passengers.
-In July 1999, No. 786 was removed from excursion service after crews discovered cracks in its cylinder saddles.
+On May 27, 1997, No. 786’s tender, which had been uncoupled from the locomotive for a drawbar inspection, was toppled onto its side by a tornado that struck Cedar Park.
+The locomotive remained upright and intact, and a subsequent inspection revealed that the tender received only minor superficial damage.
+Crews used a crane to reposition the tender, and then four days later, on June 1, No. 786 returned to service with its tender repaired.
+In July 1999, No. 786 was removed from excursion service after crews discovered a crack in its cylinder saddle casting.
+The ASTA initially planned to weld the crack within a 90-day period, but after it was determined the damage was unrepairable, the group opted to replace the saddle with a newly-cast duplicate.